aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 }
 ```

-## Queueing a job that sends the notification approach
+## Approach 2 - Queueing a job that sends the notification approach

 First we need to create a job that will be queued.
 This job will be responsible for sending the notification via the User object that is passed to it when the job is processed.